CAKR: Commutative algebra k-mer representations for genomics: Methods

 These persistent vectors capture how the combinatorial structure of \(\Delta\) evolves through the filtration, blending face enumeration with homological persistence.
 In contrast to the classical static \(f\)- and \(h\)-vectors, their persistent counterparts reflect the dynamic appearance and disappearance of faces and their relations across multiple scales, providing richer algebraic-combinatorial invariants for analysis.

 We now consider the following simplifications, which will play a central role in the \( k \)-mer algebraic representation framework.
-These observations refine the relationship between persistent \(h\)-vectors and persistent graded Betti numbers, serving to streamline computations in applications involving Vietoris--Rips complexes derived from sequence data.
+These observations refine the relationship between persistent \(h\)-vectors and persistent graded Betti numbers, serving to streamline computations in applications involving Vietoris-Rips complexes derived from sequence data.

-Let \( \beta_{i,j}^{t,t'} \) denote the persistent graded Betti numbers of the Stanley--Reisner ring \( k[\Delta] \) over the filtration interval \([t, t']\), as defined in equation~\eqref{eq:persistent-Betti-short}.
+Let \( \beta_{i,j}^{t,t'} \) denote the persistent graded Betti numbers of the Stanley-Reisner ring \( k[\Delta] \) over the filtration interval \([t, t']\), as defined in equation~\eqref{eq:persistent-Betti-short}.
 To streamline notation, we set

 Alongside this, one introduces the coefficients

 which appear in the linear transformation relating the \( h \)-vector of a simplicial complex to its graded Betti numbers.

 It follows that the persistent \( h \)-vector component \( h_m^{t,t'} \) satisfies the identity